 Doordash has a problem.

 Deliveries are not getting completed.
 If the customer doesn't tip, drivers won't take the order.

 Dashers understand that a $3 delivery offer means there is no tip.
 Even many Top Dashers understand that those offers don't adequately cover their time and effort.
 So the order gets kicked around and the decline button gets a lot of action.

 The phenomenon seems to be getting more and more attention.
 In an earlier post I responded to an article where someone suggested we deliver the order, no matter the tip.
 The interesting thing is that the attention seems to be snowballing much like the attention to the tip-stealing accusations related to Doordash's old tipping policy.

 Somehow they have to get people to pick up those orders.
 It's a bad PR thing for Doordash.
-If they let the news reports about Dashers not accepting orders snowball like this, eventually the word spreads that Doordash is only paying $3 per delivery.
+If they let the news reports about Dashers not accepting orders snowball, eventually the word spreads that Doordash is only paying $3 per delivery.

 Doordash needs to stop that from happening.

 If we don't know what the total amount is, we're more likely to take a chance on a delivery we would otherwise reject.

 My guess is, this is a test.
 It's an experiment to see whether switching to this format will increase the acceptance of low or no tip delivery offers.